Select Page

 HANDSHAKE 7 activities

-The HS7 activity programme aims to provoke creative development through experimentation, and endeavour.
+The HS7 activity programme aims to provoke creative development through experimentation and endeavour.

 The HS7 group started with a masterclass series over ZOOM with Estela Saez Vilanova from Barcelona.
 Estella’s workshop sessions stretched till mid-June and pushed the HS7 artists with a variety of assignments.